getsentry/sentry-javascript-bundler-plugins/MIGRATION.md

 - Removed `customHeader` option in favor of `headers` option which allows for multiple headers to be attached to outgoing requests.
 - The `cliBinaryExists` function was renamed to `sentryCliBinaryExists`
 - Removed the `configFile` option.
 Options should now be set explicitly or via environment variables.
+- The minimum supported Node.js version is now 14 and newer.

 ## Upgrading from 1.x to 2.x (Webpack Plugin Only)